JanSchulz/JanSchulz.github.io/_posts/2016-01-26-windows-dev-environment.md

 #### Add-ons for jupyter notebook

-I install the (jupyter notebook extensions](https://github.com/ipython-contrib/IPython-notebook-extensions) (installed in the `jupyter-notebook` conda environment), mainly for the Table of Content support.
+I install the [jupyter notebook extensions](https://github.com/ipython-contrib/IPython-notebook-extensions) (installed in the `jupyter-notebook` conda environment), mainly for the Table of Content support.

 I also add some ipython magic commands to each python environment which is used as notebook kernel:

-* (IPython-extensions)[https://github.com/ipython-contrib/IPython-extensions]: for `%%inactive` (don't execute a cell in e.g. a "Run all Cells") and `%%writeandexecute` (enable [code reuse from one notebook to another](https://ipython-extensions.readthedocs.org/en/latest/magics.html#cellmagic-writeandexecute)).
+* [IPython-extensions](https://github.com/ipython-contrib/IPython-extensions): for `%%inactive` (don't execute a cell in e.g. a "Run all Cells") and `%%writeandexecute` (enable [code reuse from one notebook to another](https://ipython-extensions.readthedocs.org/en/latest/magics.html#cellmagic-writeandexecute)).
-* (watermark)[https://github.com/rasbt/watermark]: for `%watermark`, which outputs some version information to make notebooks reproducible.
+* [watermark](https://github.com/rasbt/watermark): for `%watermark`, which outputs some version information to make notebooks reproducible.

 #### proper diffs and commits for notebooks